marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 <img src="https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/Fig_PS_pixels.png" width="450">
 *Figure 5.
 Example of correction of sizes in a grain boundary map.
 The figure is a raster showing the grain boundaries (in white) between three grains.
 The squares are the pixels of the image.
 The boundaries are two pixel wide, approximately.
 If, for example, each pixel corresponds to 1 micron, we will need to add 2 microns to the diameters estimated from the equivalent circular areas.*

-Once we estimated and stored the apparent grain sizes, we have several choices: (1) estimate an unidimensional value of grain size for paleopiezometry/paleowattmetry studies, or (2) derive the actual 3D grain size distribution from the population of apparent grain sizes using the Saltykov method (Saltykov, 1967) or an extension of the Saltykov method named the two-step method (Lopez-Sanchez and Llana-Fúnez, 2016).
+Once we estimated and stored the apparent grain sizes, we have several choices: (1) estimate an unidimensional value of grain size for paleopiezometry/paleowattmetry studies, or (2) derive the actual 3D grain size distribution from the population of apparent grain sizes using the Saltykov method (Saltykov, 1967; Sahagian and Proussevitch, 1998) or an extension of the Saltykov method named the two-step method (Lopez-Sanchez and Llana-Fúnez, 2016).

 #### *Obtaining an unidimensional value of grain size (paleopiezo/wattmetry studies)*